-The SUV was first revealed at the Los Angeles motor show and shows Mazda is looking to continue its global momentum, spurred on by the popularity of SUVs.
+First revealed at the Los Angeles motor show in November, the new CX-5 comes as Mazda looks to continue its global momentum, spurred on by the popularity of SUVs.

 The manufacturer says the all-new CX-5 will kick-start a fresh era for its line-up, where passenger enjoyment is as important as driving pleasure and simplistic Japanese design helps it to stand out among rivals.

-The CX-5’s sleek headlights are split by a wide-mouth grille and sit above a cleanly designed bumper, but bulky wheel arches and tall doors give the car the more rugged look of a proper SUV.
-The wheelbase is unchanged in the new car, at 2700mm long, but shorter overhangs have cut the overall length by 5mm.
+The new car's design takes heavy inspiration from the larger, US-focused CX-9.
+Its sleek headlights are split by a wide-mouth grille and sit above a cleanly designed bumper, but bulky wheel arches and tall doors give the car the more rugged look of a proper SUV.
+The wheelbase is unchanged in the new CX-5, at 2700mm long, but shorter overhangs have cut the overall length by 5mm.

 Compared with the outgoing CX-5, the new model sits lower and is 10mm wider at the front, creating a more sporting stance.
 This is combined with improved visibility for front occupants, with a wider field of view for front-seat occupants thanks to the A-pillars having been moved back by 35mm.